 - a.
 Air horn and portable hand-held speaker for starter

 - b.
 Check video equipment

 - c.
 Check computer program

 - d.
 Check PA system for working condition

 - e.
 Pre-meet music and post-meet music

 - f.
 Tape recorder or CD player

 - g.
 Extra garbage cans in areas

 - h.
 American and State of Illinois Flag

-- i.
-Inspect awards upon arrival from A & M Products, contact Cheryl Mitchell at the IHSA Office if there are any problems with awards.
+- Inspect awards upon arrival from A & M Products, contact Cheryl Mitchell at the IHSA Office if there are any problems with awards.

 - j.
-Select and assign IHSA Licensed Officials

-- Prepare checker sheets and numbers for contestants.
-If safety pins are needed, make arrangements

-- I. Numbers for runners

-- m.
-Check List of Participants

-- n.
-Prepare awards ceremony
+Select and assign IHSA Licensed Officials: Regional and Sectional managers are required to hire and use TWO IHSA licensed track and field officials (that has viewed the online cross country rules video AND passed the cross country rules examination) as Meet Referee (\$35.00 Stipend per race) and as the Clerk/Starter (\$25.00 Stipend per race).
+A list of